adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

 I am an interdisciplinary researcher who works at the intersection of HCI, behavior science, and AI/ML.
-Broadly, I am interested in developing personalized models of user behavior in natural settings at scale.
+Broadly, I am interested in quantifying  and personalizing user experiences in natural settings at scale.

-I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher to study and model developer experiences/decision-making.
-I was a Research Scientist at [Spotify](https://research.atspotify.com/), as a member of the Human-in-the-AI (HAI) Lab, building interactive recommender systems and scalable content understanding methods for long-tail content/creators.
+I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher, analyzing and modeling developer experiences.
+I was also a Research Scientist at [Spotify](https://research.atspotify.com/), where I was a member of the Human-in-the-AI (HAI) Lab, evaluating interactive recommender systems and scalable content understanding methods for long-tail recommendations.

 I completed my PhD in Computer and Behavior Sciences from Northeastern University, Boston, MA working with [Prof. Stephen Intille](https://www.khoury.northeastern.edu/home/intille/).
-For my [dissertation](https://dl.acm.org/doi/book/10.5555/AAI28962283), I introduced a novel experience sampling method using smartwatches to collect large-scale personalized behavioral data.
+For my [dissertation](https://dl.acm.org/doi/book/10.5555/AAI28962283), I introduced a novel experience sampling method using smartwatches to collect large-scale personalized self-report data in real-world settings.
 In addition, I built open-source tools to perform [multi-level modeling](https://reach-lab.github.io/MixWildGUI/) and [annotation](https://signaligner.org/) of longitudinal user behavior data for pattern recognition tasks.

 I regularly publish my work in peer-reviewed venues including PACM IMWUT (UbiComp), CSCW, IUI, WebSci, CHI PLAY, NeurIPS Workshops, Behavior Research Methods, Journal of Medical Internet Research, and Translational Behavior Medicine. **I am always excited about new product-oriented research opportunities.**